-All of our students have been able to participate in school trips including our residential trip to the Isle of Wight in Year 7; PGL to Devon in Year 9 and A level Biology Field trip to Dale.
-Extra support has been provided, e.g. adult or VIth former have accompanied girls with VI
+All of our students have been able to participate in school trips including our residential trip in Year 8 and A level Biology Field trip to Dale.
+Extra support has been provided, e.g. adult or Sixth Former have accompanied students with visual impairment.

 What support is there for improving emotional and social development?
 This should include extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying

 What support will there be for my child’s overall well-being?

 Pastoral training is always included in INSET training and individual staff are encouraged to undertake CPD via national and local external courses.
 This training is cascaded to other staff via twilight Inset sessions or at pastoral team meetings.

 Relevant staff are trained to support medical needs and all staff receive additional training for specific condition e.g. epi-pen, epilepsy etc.

 The Head teacher and the Welfare Officer meet the EWO on a termly basis.
 Attendance information is distributed to TLCs on a fortnightly basis.
 Appropriate action (discussions with student and/or parent) is taken by tutors or TLC

 The student voice is very strong and listened to at Kendrick School.
 This is done through the School Council, the Kendrick School Leadership Team and focus group meetings with students that take place regularly the year.